Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 ## Abstract
 Much like Prisoner's dillemma, the Ultimatum Game illustrates how behaviors which is coorporative and detrimental in the short term can prove adaptive in the long term.
 The Ultimatum Game is relativly simple one, two players are trying to decide how to divide a resource between them.
 One player, the proposer, makes a proposal to the the other player, the responder.
 The responder chooses whether or not to accept the offer.
 If the responder chooses to accept the offer, the resource is split in that way.
 However, if they choose to reject the offer, both players get nothing.
 In a one off game, a purely rational player should accept any offer above 0, as it is better to get something than nothing.
 A purely rational player should likewise offer the lowest amount possible, since the other rational player will accept.
 However, in a population where other players can learn about accepted offers, players evolve towards offering and accepting nearly equal values.
 Nowak et. al. proposes that this pattern is because a player can improve their winnings in future rounds by rejecting low offers, which will then lead to players winning less money if they offer only a small amount to others.
 We recreated their model and replicated their results.
 We then wondered how system dynamics would change if an offer had to be made to multiple responders and only the majority of responders needed to accept.

 ## Methodology
 ### Replication
+We replicated the experiemnt done in "Collective dynamics of 'small-world' networks" by Nowak et. al.
-- For this experiment we will create a population of n agents each with two properties p and q.
+- For this experiemt we will create a population of n agents each with two properties p and q.
 - To begin each agents p and q values will be randomly assigned.
 - In each round a pair will randomly formed.
 One player will be assigned to be the proposer and the other will be the resonder.
   - The proposer will offer their maximum offer, p, or the lowest value that they know the responder has accepted, whichever is lower.